-The first-world conundrum of whether to dedicate Saturday night to fine dining or serious drinking is tackled head-on by the folks behind the relaunched Marksman.
-This is the latest addition to Hackney Road’s swelling crop of new and refurbed bars and restaurants.
+The first-world conundrum of whether to dedicate Saturday night to fine dining or serious drinking is tackled head-on by the folks behind the Marksman, a fine addition to Hackney Road’s swelling crop of bars and restaurants.

 If you can’t get a table, must-try on-tap offerings and excellent bottled beers should soften the blow.
 Opt for the seasonal specials or the Duchesse de Bourgogne, with a hint of tang from balsamic vinegar.

 The Marksman isn’t cheap, but it’s good value for the calibre of cooking.
-Although there are plans to move the dining room upstairs come autumn,it’s great to get such confidently prepared food in such a convivial, low-maintenance environment.
 Dinner here is like having your low-end/high-end cake and eating it too.